sggts04/Diffie-Hellman-Key-Agreement/README.md

 ### Walkthrough

 We have implemented a client-server setup where the client acts as Alice, and server acts as another person Bob.
-Both of them know the public part of the key `p`, it has been pre-defined in the code as large 1024 bit prime but can be easily changed.
+Both of them know the public part of the keys `p` and `g`. `p` has been pre-defined in the code as large 1024 bit prime but can be easily changed and `g` is 3.

 Now we start running our server and the client attempts to connect to it.